 Gartner on AIOps: The Complete Guide

 The global market is moving fast, and the world’s I&O (infrastructure and operations) leaders are looking to enhance their decision-making capabilities with the contextualization and consolidation of large volumes of data to get ahead of the competition.
-The future of digital transformation for businesses lies in the hands of AIOps commonly categorized as domain-agnostic, domain-centric or DIY.
-AIOps tools and platforms are being leveraged for their performance analysis and augmentation of IT service management and automation.
+The future of digital transformation for businesses lies in the hands of AIOps commonly categorized as domain-agnostic, domain-centric, or DIY.
+AIOps platforms are being leveraged for their performance analysis and augmentation of IT service management and automation.

 Gartner’s market guide for AIOps details the most important things to know about the current state and future of AIOps.
 This complete guide to Gartner on AIOps is your most comprehensive guide to make sure you know everything you need to know about AIOps platforms and tools.

 “By 2023, 40% of DevOps teams will augment application and infrastructure monitoring tools with artificial intelligence for IT operations (AIOps) platform capabilities.” – Gartner Market Guide for AIOps Platforms, November 2019

 Gartner describes AIOps platforms as tools used, especially by I&O leaders, to support and enhance operations functions with heavy strength and emphasis on machine learning, data science, and analytics.
 These platforms leverage technologies like big data, machine learning, and process automation for in-depth analysis of high-volume and high-variety data coming from IT.
 They also support IT operations with functions such as root-cause analysis, event correlation, detecting anomalies, and automating other core functions.

 What are the main and most notable functions of AIOps platforms?